TonyStark-19/Netflix-website-clone/README.md

 - 🎭 **Hero Section:** A full-screen banner with a background image and a call-to-action button.
 - 🎬 **Content Sections:** Multiple sections showcasing various content categories, including movies and TV shows.
 - ❓ **FAQ Section with Toggle Functionality:** Expand and collapse FAQs using JavaScript.
+- 📱 **Fully Responsive Design:** Optimized for desktops, tablets, and mobile devices.

 ---